 Candied Cacao Nibs

 - 4 tablespoons [48g] granulated sugar

 - 1 teaspoon unsalted butter

 For the crust

-Add half the whipped cream mixture to the sweetened condensed milk mixture and whisk until completely combined.
-Using a rubber spatula, gently fold in the remaining whipped cream mixture until no streaks remain.
-Pour the filling into the prepared pie crust and freeze until firm, 6 hours, or covered, up to 4 days.
+- Make the ice cream as directed, stopping at the point where you would freeze it.
+Instead, pour the ice cream into the prepared pie crust and freeze until firm, 6 hours, or covered, up to 4 days.
 When ready to serve, top with the caramel whipped cream and sprinkle with candied cacao nibs or crushed espresso beans.

 For the Caramel Whipped Cream

 - In the bowl of a stand mixer fitted with a whisk, stir together the heavy cream and the caramel.
 Whisk on low for 30 to 45 seconds.
 Increase the speed to medium and beat 30 to 45 seconds.
 Increase the speed to high and beat until the cream is smooth, thick, and nearly double in volume, 30 to 60 seconds.
 The whipped cream can be made 2 hours ahead of time and stored in the refrigerator.